SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-KelseyBaker262/PROJECT_PRESENTATION.md

 MVP 3:

-- Create a test that will fail dates in the future
+- Create a test that will pass with todays date as it is not more than 3 years ago ✅

 MVP 4:

-- Create a test that will pass with todays date as it is not more than 3 years ago
+- Create a test that will fail dates in the future✅

 MVP 5:
 -Create a test that will fail a non-numeric date

-REFLECTIONS: final result, feedback,
+REFLECTIONS:

 Challenges: